dhavala/Surprise/doc/source/getting_started.rst

 Other cross-validation iterator can be used, like LeaveOneOut or ShuffleSplit.
 See all the available iterators :ref:`here <cross_validation_iterators_api>`.
-The design of Surprise's cross-validation tools is heavily inspired from the excellent scikit-learn API.
+The design of idly's cross-validation tools is heavily inspired from the excellent scikit-learn API.

 ---------------------